andreacipriani/andreacipriani.github.io/_news/hire-me.md

 During a decade spent on mobile development, I have seen different approaches to the most common "apps problems" and learned what works best based on the context and company stage.

-I can offer strategical consultancy – for example: how to setup a hiring process to maximize talent reach, how to modularize the codebase to go from 10 modules to 100 – or can help directly with "hands on" tasks, for example in 2024 I was hired by a startup to setup a new project using [Tuist](https://tuist.io/)/[TCA](https://github.com/pointfreeco/swift-composable-architecture).
+I can offer strategic consultancy – for example: how to setup a hiring process to maximize talent reach, how to modularize the codebase to go from 10 modules to 100 – or can help directly with "hands on" tasks, for example in 2024 I was hired by a startup to setup a new project using [Tuist](https://tuist.io/)/[TCA](https://github.com/pointfreeco/swift-composable-architecture).

 <div class="row" style="display: flex; justify-content: center;">